Types of AI Guardrails and When to Use Them (2026)

 Your users don’t think about where their data goes.
 A healthcare support rep pastes a patient’s date of birth and policy number into a prompt.
 An analyst drops a client contract into a document assistant.
 Nobody flags it.
 The model processes it.
 The third-party API has it now.

 A form field submission arrives with instructions buried inside it.
 Override the system prompt.
 Output internal credentials.
 The model follows instructions.
 That is what it does.
-An input classifier running before the prompt reaches the model is what catches this.
+An input classifier running before the prompt reaches the model is what catches this prompt injection risk.
 Without one, you’re depending on the model to refuse on its own judgment under adversarial pressure.

 Topic scoping also happens here.
 A customer service bot answering competitor pricing questions isn’t a model failure.
 It’s a missing input boundary that nobody defined before launch.